irebernardidev/Wine-Time-MP1/README.md

 - The website will now be live at the URL provided in the GitHub Pages section

 ## Credits
+The website was built by the developer.
+The webpages use images from Freepik and Adobe free licence libreries, and icons from Font Awesome.
 ### Content
 All content was written by the website developer.